owncloud/web/docs/development/repo-structure.md

 - `web-app-preview` a viewer for various media files (audio / video / image formats)
 - `web-app-text-editor` a simple editor for `.txt`, `.md` and other plain text files

-If you're interested in writing your own viewer or editor app for certain file types please get in touch with us for more info.
+If you're interested in writing your own viewer or editor app for certain file types, please get in touch with us for more info.